ALL BLOG POSTS →

 • Are you sure you want to eat that?
 It has so much [fat, sugar, etc.]… → “Yes.”

-• Wow, you’ve really [lost weight/put on some pounds during COVID] → “[Please don’t/It’s not okay to] comment on my body.”
+• Wow, you’ve really [lost weight/put on some pounds since the last time I saw you] → “[Please don’t/It’s not okay to] comment on my body.”

 Some general techniques can include: